-In August of 1993 a Waldorf-inspired kindergarten, the Enchanted Desert Playgarden was founded by a group of educators, artists and professionals inspired by the dream of creating an educational environment that was both spiritually enriching and dynamic in its approach.
+In August of 1993 a Waldorf-inspired kindergarten – the Enchanted Desert Playgarden – was founded by a group of educators, artists and professionals inspired by the dream of creating an educational environment that was both spiritually enriching and dynamic in its approach.

-In August of 1997, the grade school program was officially established.
-A trained Waldorf teacher, who had been teaching in our kindergarten for three years, stepped out of the kindergarten with a group of children to form our lead class.
-Each year since that time, a new grade has embarked on their grade school journey with a teacher called to work with the individual children forming that class.
+In August of 1997, our grade school program was officially launched.
+A trained Waldorf teacher who had been teaching in our Playgarden program for three years stepped out of the kindergarten to form our maiden class.
+Each year since that time, a new group has embarked on their grade school journey.
+Our current first grade will graduate in 2031.

 In the spring of 2002, we purchased a property perfect for our growing school.
 Within the space of six years it was bursting at the seams, and thanks to generous financial and in-kind donations, and the ongoing support of the Rudolf Steiner Foundation, we were able to acquire our current ten-acre property.
 Since the fall of 2014, all school programs have occupied our Riverbend campus, from our Quail’s Nest Parent & Child program through the eighth grade.

 In 2016, Tucson Waldorf School became a full member of The Association of Waldorf Schools in North America (AWSNA).